LuisEduardoDev1/LuisEduardoDev1/README.md

-### My name is Luis Eduardo, i'm developing my dev skills, here i'll share some of my projects, i hope you like it 📚🔥
+### My name is Luis Eduardo, i'm improving my dev skills, here i'll share some of my projects, i hope you like it 📚🔥

 <!--
 **LuisEduardoDev1/LuisEduardoDev1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.